-StockX is GOAT’s rivals, but the platform is based on a bid/ask process.
+StockX is GOAT’s rival, but the platform is based on a bid/ask process.
 You can list your shoes for auction and potential buyers can choose to accept your price or not.

 When a deal is agreed upon, they’ll email a shipping label to send the sneakers to them to be verified.
 Once the shoes are shipped and verified, you’ll be paid via PayPal or direct deposit and be charged a 3 percent payment processing fee.

 To love and to cherish, till shoes do us part.
 Just kidding.
 If you want to put up your wedding shoes for sale, these two sites will help you make extra money.

 29. Once Wed

 While you won’t pay a commission, you’ll need to pay a flat listing fee of $5 to sell your shoes on Once Wed.
 Your listing will appear on their website for one year.